baskeboler/infuy-node-red-slides/slides/conclusiones.md

-##  Conclusiones

-This is a new Markdown slide
+# Preguntas?

 note:
 Put your speaker notes here.
 You can see them pressing 's'.